• Menu

 One of the best things to do in Victoria’s Chinatown is to explore its unique architecture.
 The district’s buildings feature a distinctive blend of Chinese and Western styles, with ornate balconies, decorative facades, and intricate rooflines.
 A must-see is the Gate of Harmonious Interest, which marks the entrance to the district at Government and Fisgard.

 The gate is adorned with colourful Chinese motifs and flanked by two hand-carved stone lions, gifts from Victoria’s Twin City, Suzhou, China.
-Other notable landmarks include the Chinese Public School, the Chinese Consolidated Benevolent Association Building, and the Tam Kung Temple.

 Visit Chinatown Victoria’s Markets

-Prefer to explore on your own?
-Well, Victoria’s Chinatown is renowned for its bustling markets that offer a wide range of goods, from exotic teas and spices to handcrafted jewelry and souvenirs.
 If you’re looking for food, Fisgard Market has a seemingly endless supply of exotic produce and snacks at great prices.
 Looking for something you can bring home?
 Silk Road Tea is renowned across the continent for its incredible selection of award-winning teas.

 If you’re looking for dishes, Dragon Village is known to outfit half the local restaurants with amazing Asian dishes and ceramics.
-And if you’d like something less exotic, the nearby Victoria Public Market is a vibrant indoor marketplace that showcases local artisanal food and craft products that take inspiration from across the globe.
+If you’d like something less exotic, the nearby Victoria Public Market is a vibrant indoor marketplace that showcases local artisanal food and craft products that take inspiration from across the globe.

 the don mee seafood restaurant in chinatown, victoria bc